linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

 author:
   name: James Turner
   email: docs@linode.com
-description: 'With npm and sqlite3, you can make your NodeJS applications shine.
-This guide explains how you can install NodeJS SQLite, create a SQLite database, create tables, and insert data.'
+description: 'With npm & sqlite3, you can make your applications shine.
+This guide explains how you can install NodeJS SQLite, create & insert data. ✓ Learn here!'
 og_description: 'With npm and sqlite3, you can make your NodeJS applications shine.
 This guide explains how you can install NodeJS SQLite, create a SQLite database, create tables, and insert data.'
 keywords: ['nodejs sqlite']
 tags: ['nodejs', 'sqlite', 'database']